RichardMcInerney/Energy-Asset-Risk-Modelling-Financial-Exposure-Dashboard-ML-Power-BI-/README.md

 ## 📊 Key Business Insights

-### 1. Financial Exposure

-- Highest losses concentrated in:
-  - Coal
-  - Gas
-  - Oil

----

-### 2. Geographic Risk Concentration

-Countries with highest exposure:

-- United States
-- China
-- India

----

-### 3. Asset Risk Distribution

-- Majority of assets = **Low Risk**
-- Small subset = **High Risk (high impact)**

----

-### 4. Capacity vs Risk

-- Larger assets → higher financial exposure
+Highest financial exposure is concentrated in coal, gas, and oil assets.
+Geographic risk is highest in the United States, China, and India.
+Older, high-capacity assets represent the greatest risk concentration.
-- Moderate correlation with risk score
+The model identifies a small subset of assets driving the majority of expected losses (£1bn total).
+Moderate correlation with risk score

 ---